ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/join-csvs.md

 2017-01-11,805.00,808.150024,801.369995,807.909973,1057900,807.909973
 ```

 First, load data only certain data range.
-That is done by defining what column should be used for indexing, see `index`_`col='Date'` parameter in `read_csv` function._
+That is done by defining what column should be used for indexing, see `indexcol`_ parameter in _`read_csv`_ function.
+Then we provide other parameters for read\_csv_

 ```py
 import pandas as pd